Texas governor weighs parole board's advice on inmate's fate

 He hated his parents and brother at the time, he said.

-Whitaker's father said he loves and has forgiven his son, calling him a changed person.
+Whitaker's father says he has forgiven his son, calling him a changed person.

+The U.S. Supreme Court last year refused to review appeals in Whitaker's case.
+Whitaker and another Texas death row inmate are plaintiffs in an appeal pending before the high court questioning the legality of Texas' lethal injection protocol and procedures.

 Evidence showed the murder plot included two of his friends and was at least his third attempt to kill his family.
-As part of the scheme, Whitaker's wound to his arm was meant to draw attention away from his involvement.
+As part of the scheme, Whitaker was shot in the arm to draw attention away from him.
 Unknown to his parents, the dinner celebration marking his graduation was a fraud.
 He'd dropped out of school months earlier.

 The gunman, Chris Brashear, pleaded guilty in 2007 to a murder charge and is serving life in prison.
 Another man, Steve Champagne, who drove Brashear from the Whitaker house the night of the shootings, took a 15-year prison term in exchange for testifying at Whitaker's trial.